Includes Airfare, Hotel, Tours, Transfers, and Baggage Handling

 Cruise Line: Celebrity

-Celebrity ReflectionSM is the newest marvel offering three new suites, including 34 new AquaClass® Suites that feature stunning 79 square foot verandas, so you can relax like never before.
+Celebrity ReflectionSM offers the AquaClass® Suites that feature stunning 79 square foot verandas, so you relax while soaking up the views of each destination you visit.
 Plus, your favorite spa amenities and priority access to the highly-rated specialty restaurant, Blu, are included.
 There are even more inspired additions to this ship.
 Celebrity Reflection boasts an expanded deck, 72 additional staterooms overall, more seating in the main and specialty restaurants, more sun lounges on the pool deck, and more seats in the theatre.
 Excitement brews with up to 50 international craft beers in the enhanced Michael’s Club.
 On the Lawn Club, take a painting class with a Master Artist from the ArtCenter South Florida in The Art Studio.
 Celebrate the flavorful joys of outdoor grilling in the new Lawn Club Grill.
 Enjoy more than 20 delicious options in the Main Restaurant that are SPE-certified and healthy for you.
 Unwind in your own cabana-style haven, The Alcoves, on the Lawn Club.
 And check out all the new spa innovations in the enhanced AquaSpa® by Elemis®.
 Your vacation time is precious.
 Time aboard Celebrity Reflection will make the most of it.

 How you handle your currency and financials while on the trip is up to you.
 Some people prefer to exchange all their money in advance, while others will rely solely on credit cards.
 Consider calling your bank ahead of time to make them aware of your international travel, especially when using cards or withdrawing money.

 These are often readily available, especially in major cities.
 Some will charge fees on top of what your hometown bank may charge for using ATMs abroad.
 Look for well-marked machines that have the Visa or MasterCard symbols.